YoungCreatorsSociety/ideas-and-planning/README.md

 ### Why Shoud I Use It?

 The wiki will be a source of truth for our community.
-It will allow us to have some place to refer to for information on ideas, features, implementation, etc. of the site in an organized but easily accessible(for collaboration) fashion. **It will also be extremely useful for members entering a discussion for the first time** -- this way they don't have search through past chat history or have the idea rehashed by someone in the channel.
+It will allow us to have some place to refer to information on ideas, features, implementation, etc. of the site in an organized but easily accessible(for collaboration) fashion. **It will also be extremely useful for members entering a discussion for the first time** -- this way they don't have search through past chat history or have the idea rehashed by someone in the channel.

 ### What Should I Use This For?